 Anti-aircraft gun at Fortaleza Ozama.

-Next, our shortlist took us to the National Pantheon, a building with a fascinating history.
-It’s most recent incarnation is (as the current name would suggest) that of national mausoleum where some of the DR’s most honored and beloved come to nap…eternally.
+Next, our things-to-see-in-Santo-Domingo shortlist took us to the National Pantheon, a building with a fascinating history.
+Its most recent incarnation is (as the current name would suggest) that of national mausoleum where some of the DR’s most honored and beloved come to nap…eternally.

 We eventually convinced him that his services were not needed, but agreed to go check out the factory, which (though labeled “Fabrica de Tobacco”) ended up being no more than an overpriced cigar shop, though we did learn apparently that Mama Juana, contrary to folklore, was not a Dominican afrodisiac, but a panacea of sorts for aches and pains, just FYI.

-Another useful tidbit derived from all of this was that today of all days just happened to be the final day of Carnival (a bit late we thought, considering we were already a few weeks into Lent by now, but this apparently was a mere detail, easily overlooked by the carefree Dominican masses).
+Another useful tidbit derived from our little side excursion was that today of all days just happened to be the final day of Carnival (a bit late we thought, considering we were already a few weeks into Lent by now, but this is merely a detail, apparently — easily overlooked by the carefree Dominican masses).

 Hospital ruins (c.1503).